JoseALermaIII/JoseALermaIII.github.io/README.rst

 This repo became very nested very quickly, so newer resource materials I use have their own repo (keep reading to see more).
 For more information about this repo, check out the `Docs <https://josealermaiii.github.io/python-tutorials/>`_.

+The `Docs <https://josealermaiii.github.io/python-tutorials/getting_started/installation.html>`_ also include information about configuring a Python environment/IDE.

 .. _python-tutorials: https://github.com/JoseALermaIII/python-tutorials

 If you're reading this, mention "Gravity Falls"